nodejs/node/doc/api/net.md

 If `timeout` is 0, then the existing idle timeout is disabled.

-The optional `callback` parameter will be added as a one time listener for the [`'timeout'`][] event.
+The optional `callback` parameter will be added as a one-time listener for the [`'timeout'`][] event.

 ### socket.unref()